mikestefanello/backlite/README.md

 ### Adding tasks

-To add a task to the queue, simply pass one or many in to `client.Add()`.
+To add a task to the queue, simply pass one or many into `client.Add()`.
 You can provide tasks of different types.
 This returns a chainable operation which contains many options, that can be used as follows:

 ```go
 err := client.